'Buy Outright' is purchasing merchandise from individuals.

 QuickBooks does not know about Consignor or Buyer ID's so BCSS provides a custom field option for that as well.

 Right click on the Consignor or Buyer Record.
 Choose edit.
 The rest is much the same.

 Accounts Payable, Accounts Receivable, Cost of Goods Sold

 BCSS does export Cost of Goods and Accounts Receivable information.
 It exports Undeposited Funds and Bank information (which would be Revenue accounts).
 It does not export Accounts Payable.
-There is a point where BCSS doesn't translate well to QB because QB doesn't understand consignment.
+There is a point where BCSS doesn't translate well to QuickBooks because QuickBooks doesn't understand consignment.
 It is a retail tool.
 Clients, for instance are exported as Vendors.

 But BCSS does export a balanced set of accounts.
 It probably takes some data massage in QB to get the data to look right in a balance sheet.

 The items.iif file has a column for cost.
 QuickBooks uses that for Cost of Goods Sold.

 BCSS Virtual is integrated with QuickBooks.
 (The program accesses QuickBooks DLL's (Dynamic Link Libraries) and submits data to the QuickBooks database via the links.)

 According to Intuit upgrading to the newest version isn't necessary and because new versions are 'backwards compatible', all versions are compatible with this integration.